Quick Facts

 How Habitat addresses need in New Zealand

-Active since 1993, Habitat for Humanity New Zealand now has eight affiliate offices, a National Support Centre in Auckland and a network of 20 ReStores around the country.
-We partner with families through a range of housing programs domestically and internationally, particularly in the Pacific.
-Habitat works with volunteers, corporations, government, nongovernmental organizations and donors to build better lives through housing.
+Habitat for Humanity New Zealand has eight affiliate offices, a National Support Centre in Auckland and a network of 22 ReStores around the country.
+Habitat delivers programming in New Zealand and the Pacific.
+We work with volunteers, corporations, government, nongovernmental organizations and donors to build or improve the place New Zealanders call home.

 Building impact together

-Habitat works with its affiliates to be a catalyst for community impact and improves housing conditions through providing housing support and construction services to families in need.
-In the financial year 2020, Habitat partnered with families to repair 1,327 homes, assisted another 107 families towards home ownership and supported 17 families to complete the purchase of their homes.
+Habitat works with our affiliates to be a catalyst for community impact and improves housing conditions through providing housing support, construction services and healthy home initiatives.
+In the financial year 2022, Habitat partnered with families to repair 82 homes, assisted another 82 families towards home ownership and supported 23 families to complete the purchase of their homes.

 Funding through ReStores

-Proceeds raised through Habitat’s ReStores provide crucial funds for local housing adequacy programs which may include initiatives such as improving ventilation, stopping draught, fixing weathertightness, temporary window insulation, putting up curtains and installing ramps or heat pumps.
+Proceeds raised through Habitat’s ReStores provide crucial funds for local housing adequacy programs which include initiatives such as improving ventilation, stopping draughts, fixing weathertightness, temporary window insulation, putting up curtains and installing ramps or heat pumps.

 Pacific focus